MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementRoleAssignment.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IMicrosoftGraphDeviceAndAppManagementRoleAssignment1>`: The Role Assignment resource.
+`BODYPARAMETER <IMicrosoftGraphDeviceAndAppManagementRoleAssignment>`: The Role Assignment resource.
 Role assignments tie together a role definition with members and scopes.
 There can be one or more role assignments per role.
 This applies to custom and built-in roles.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Description <String>]`: Description of the Role Assignment.
   - `[DisplayName <String>]`: The display or friendly name of the role Assignment.